 Finding the scan tool that is right for you is not easy because there are so many different ones from which to choose.
 There are basic code readers, pre-OBD II scan tools and OBD II-compliant scan tools.
 There are OEM scan tools and aftermarket scan tools.
-There are dedicated scan tools and software for converting laptop PCs and Palm Pilots into code readers and scan tools.
+There are dedicated scan tools and software for converting laptop PCs, tablets and smart phones into code readers and scan tools.

 How do you choose from such an array of products?

 If you are a professional technician and specialize in a single import nameplate, for example, the OEM factory scan tool probably will be your best choice.
 Factory scan tools generally provide access to all the diagnostic trouble codes (both "generic OBD II" and "enhanced"), all the on-board test procedures, and usually most of the on-board electronics beyond engine performance and emissions (such as ABS, air bag, suspension and so on, if these systems have scan tool diagnostics).

 Unfortunately, OEM factory scan tools also are the most expensive and least flexible way to go.
 To make matters worse, some factory scan tools are essentially "dealer only" tools.
 The version they sell to the aftermarket may not be a full-featured unit and may lack some of the diagnostic tests or other capabilities that are included in the tool used by the new car dealer technicians.
 Some may not display all of the same PIDs (parameter identification) or data lines as the dealer tool.
 Others may do only engine performance and emissions, but not ABS, air bags or anything else.
 This situation is gradually improving as time goes on.